LiakosC/g2/README.md

 # g2
-Cross language namespace with classes and functions for 2D geometry, 2D vectors, random numbers for 2D games.
+A cross language namespace with classes and functions for 2D geometry, 2D vectors, random numbers for 2D games.